Mullah Omar

-Omar studied at a religious school or madrasa run by his uncle.
-According to Gopal and Strick van Linschoten, all his religious education was in Afghan hujras, which are small religious schools annexed to village mosques.
-He completed his primary and secondary religious education, then began higher religious studies at 18.
-His studies were interrupted before he completed them and he did not properly earn the title "Mullah".
-Later in life he was given an honorary degree by the Jamia Uloom-ul-Islamia seminary in Karachi, Pakistan, but he never studied there, contrary to some reports.
-He was also given an honorary doctorate by Darul Uloom Haqqania in northwestern Pakistan, where numerous other senior Taliban leaders studied.
-Some sources have claimed that he studied there, but its leader Sami-ul-Haq said that he did not know of Omar until 1994.
-Despite receiving a personal invitation from King Fahd of Saudi Arabia in 1998, Omar refused to make a pilgrimage to Mecca and would not do one in his lifetime.

-In April 2015, during the time when his death was being kept secret, the Taliban published a biography of Omar to mark his "19th year as their supreme leader," when in fact he had already died on 23 April 2013.
-According to this biography, Omar was born in 1960 at the village of Chah-i-Himmat in the Khakrez District of Kandahar Province, Afghanistan.
-However, according to The Daily Telegraph he was instead born in Uruzgan Province.
+Early life and education

+Muhammed Omar was born between 1950 and 1962 into a poor and large Pashtun family in the village of Chah-i-Himmat in Khakrez of Kandahar, Kingdom of Afghanistan.
 He came from a line of Islamic scholars and teachers.
+At 6 ft 6 in tall, he was the tallest boy in his family.

 His father was Mawlawi Ghulam Nabi, his grandfather Mawlawi Muhammad Rasool, and his great-grandfather Mawlawi Baz Muhammad.
-They were of the Tomzi clan of the Hotak tribe, which is part of the larger Ghilzai tribal confederation of the Pashtuns.
+They were of the Tomzi clan of the Hotak tribe, which is part of the larger Ghilji tribal confederation of the Pashtuns.
 His father, born in Khakrez District, was a poor, landless itinerant teacher who taught the Quran to village boys and received alms from their families.
 He died when Omar was three years old, according to Omar's own words, or five years old, according to the Taliban biography.
 Thereafter Omar was raised by his uncles.
 One of his father's brothers, Maulawi Muzafer, married Omar's widowed mother, as was often done in rural Afghanistan.

 The family moved to the village of Dehwanawark, several miles from the town of Deh Rawood, in the poor Deh Rawood District in Uruzgan Province, where the uncle was a religious teacher.
-According to former Afghan President Hamid Karzai, "Omar's father was a local religious leader, but the family was poor and had absolutely no political links in Kandahar or Kabul.
+According to former Afghan president Hamid Karzai, "Omar's father was a local religious leader, but the family was poor and had absolutely no political links in Kandahar or Kabul.
 They were essentially lower middle class Afghans and were definitely not members of the elite."

-Mujahideen era
+Omar studied at a religious school or madrasa run by his uncle.
+According to Gopal and Strick van Linschoten, all of his religious education was in Afghan hujras, which are small religious schools annexed to village mosques.
+He completed his primary and secondary religious education, then began higher religious studies at 18.
+His studies were interrupted before he completed them and he did not properly earn the title "Mullah."
+Later in life he was given an honorary degree by the Jamia Uloom-ul-Islamia seminary in Karachi, Pakistan, but he never studied there, contrary to some reports.
+He was also given an honorary doctorate by Darul Uloom Haqqania in northwestern Pakistan, where numerous other senior Taliban leaders studied.
+Some sources have claimed that he studied there, but its leader Sami-ul-Haq said that he did not know of Omar until 1994.

+Much of Omar's early and personal life remains either secret or is the subject of conflicting reports.
+In April 2015, during the time when his death was being kept secret, the Taliban published a biography of Omar to mark his "19th year as their supreme leader," when in fact he had already died on 23 April 2013.